Methodology

 Sums to 6 = number of tag assignments

-How the Explorer counts collaborators, journals, and institutions
+How the Explorer works

-Research approach: root cause, symptom, bridging
+Research approach: underlying mechanisms, symptom, bridging

 How the 15 topics are assigned to each bucket